cert-manager/website/content/en/docs/configuration/acme/_index.md

           use-cloudflare-solver: "true"
 ```

-In order to utilise the configured cloudflare DNS01 solver, you must add the
+In order to utilize the configured CloudFlare DNS01 solver, you must add the
 ``use-cloudflare-solver: "true"`` label to your `Certificate` resources.

 ### Using multiple solvers for a single certificate